cyclus/cyclus.github.com/source/module/errors.rst

     VALIDATION_WARNING          For validating files received via I/O or for indicating that the software has not been properly benchmarked.
-    DEPRECATION_WARNING         For features, behaviours, or APIs that are no longer supported.
+    DEPRECATION_WARNING         For features, behaviors, or APIs that are no longer supported.
 Expect removal in future
                                 releases.
-    PENDING_DEPRECATION_WARNING For features, behaviours, or APIs that are candidates for future deprecation.
+    PENDING_DEPRECATION_WARNING For features, behaviors, or APIs that are candidates for future deprecation.
-    EXPERIMENTAL_WARNING        For features, behaviours, or APIs that are not considered stable.
+    EXPERIMENTAL_WARNING        For features, behaviors, or APIs that are not considered stable.
 Reasons for instability may
                                 include a lack of benchmarking, uncertainty about future needs, or known future API changes.